I'm from Birmingham, England, where I am an electrician with an interest in hobby electronics. I trade in digital currencies like Bitcoin.

 Even though Notepad++ is less complex that a full blown IDE, there are still a few things you should learn about before you start writing code.
 This article will guide you through all of the main features and settings, giving you enough information to make the most of what Notepad++ can offer.

-How To Install Notepad++
+How to Install Notepad++

 Installing your code editor shouldn't be any harder than installing any piece of software!
 Software products aimed at developers often have many different versions available to download, without any easily accessible information about how to choose which version to use.
 This is fine for seasoned developers who know exactly what they want and understand all the technical terms, but when you are just starting out it can be a headache.

 With Notepad++ it is easy.
 Just visit the downloads page and click the first text link to use the 'installer', which will help you by picking out the correct version for you and installing it on your computer with a simple 'wizard' program.
-The process is the same as it is for any software - in Windows I just click to download then click double-click from my downloads list.
-Its as simple as that!
+The process is the same as it is for any software—in Windows, I just click to download then click double-click from my downloads list.
+It's as simple as that!

-When you open up Notepad++ for the first time it is a good idea to customize the settings.
+When you open up Notepad++ for the first time, it is a good idea to customize the settings.
 Just click the settings button from the navigation bar at the top, then click 'preferences'.
-If you have the time then it would be beneficial for you to read through all of the options to get a feel for what you can do, but there are three particular things which you should consider changing right away:
+If you have the time, then it would be beneficial for you to read through all of the options to get a feel for what you can do, but there are three particular things which you should consider changing right away:

 - Default Directory: This is the folder on on your computer which the code editor will use as a default location for saving and opening files.
 Keeping your files organised is very important for a programmer.

-- Default Language: Under the 'New Document' tab in preferences you will see a drop-down box for choosing a default language.
-If you are going to be coding in the same language all of the time then it is well worth setting this up to match the language you are using.
+- Default Language: Under the 'New Document' tab in preferences, you will see a drop-down box for choosing a default language.
+If you are going to be coding in the same language all of the time, then it is well worth setting this up to match the language you are using.

 In addition to the preferences explained above, it is always a nice idea to head over to the 'style configurator', also located under the setting button, which lets you personalize the appearance of Notepad++ by selecting from a range of different themes.

-Choosing A Default Language
+Choose a Default Language

 Notepad++ lets you access most of its handy features using keyboard shortcuts (using your keyboard to access functions instead of using the menus, like hitting control and s to save, which is a commonly used keyboard shortcut).
 These are not only great for saving time, they can also help you out when you are stuck.
 You can see the shortcuts keys next to each item in the navigation lists.
 Check out some basic ones to begin with by clicking the 'Edit' button from the navigation and scrolling down to the third section of the list.